reliqarts/laravel-docweaver/README.md

 Finally, publish package resources and configuration:

 ```
-php artisan vendor:publish --provider="ReliQArts\Docweaver\DocweaverServiceProvider"
+php artisan vendor:publish --provider="ReliqArts\Docweaver\ServiceProvider"
 ```

-You may opt to publish only configuration by using the `docweaver:config` tag:
+You may opt to publish only configuration by using the `docweaver-config` tag:

 ```
-php artisan vendor:publish --provider="ReliQArts\Docweaver\DocweaverServiceProvider" --tag="docweaver:config"
+php artisan vendor:publish --provider="ReliqArts\Docweaver\ServiceProvider" --tag="docweaver-config"
 ```

 ### Setup